wp-plugins/fcchat/readme.txt

 UPGRADE NOTICE

+Version 3.4.1.1: If you have changed the default location of the full page chat, you will need to copy the new  fcchat/html/chat/index.php file to this location, and set the $FCCHAT_BASE_URL once again.

 When you upgrade to a new version, any customizations you made to the chat files will be erased.
 In order to save those changes, do the following: